nstanfield/Video-Game-Sales-Analysis/README.md

 # Video-Game-Sales-Analysis
 In this project, I am going to take a look at the Global Video Game Sales dataset from Kaggle.

-<br>Link to the dataset here: https://www.kaggle.com/datasets/thedevastator/global-video-game-sales
+Link to the dataset here: https://www.kaggle.com/datasets/thedevastator/global-video-game-sales